kyuhyoung/Guidance-SDK-ROS/README.md

 # How to use
 1. Start MS Windows.
 2. Install DJI Guidance SDK and set 'mode' and 'channel's.
-	- Refer the 'Possible errors' below.
+	- Refer the 'error 1' of 'Possible errors' below.
 3. Start Ubuntu.
 4. Open a terminal.
 5. Setup USB devide rules so that no root privilege is required when using Guidance SDK via USB.